-Federal Eviction Ban Extended for Renters Centers for Disease Control Eviction Moratorium for Renters Effective Through March 31, 2021 Monday, January 4, 2021/Categories: Community Development Division, Montana Housing On January 29, 2021, the Centers for Disease Control extended the temporary ban on residential evictions until March 31, 2021.
+Federal Eviction Ban Extended for Renters Centers for Disease Control Eviction Moratorium for Renters Effective Through June 30, 2021 Tuesday, March 30, 2021/Categories: Community Development Division, Montana Housing On March 29, 2021, the Centers for Disease Control extended the temporary ban on residential evictions until June 30, 2021.
 Under the extension, a landlord, owner of a residential property or other person with a legal right to pursue eviction or possessory action, may not evict any covered person from any residential property in the United States.
-The CDC order protects from eviction any tenant, lessee or resident of a residential property who provides to their landlord, the owner of the residential property or other person with a legal right to pursue eviction or a possessory action, a declaration under penalty of perjury indicating that: The individual has used best efforts to obtain all available government assistance for rent or housing The individual either expects to earn no more than $99,000 in annual income for Calendar Year 2020 (or no more than $198,000 if filing a joint tax return), was not required to report any income in 2019 to the U.S. Internal Revenue Service, received an Economic Impact Payment (stimulus check) pursuant to Section 2201 of the CARES Act The individual is unable to pay the full rent or make a full housing payment due to substantial loss of household income, loss of compensable hours of work or wages, a lay-off or extraordinary out-of-pocket medical expenses The individual is using best efforts to make timely partial payments that are as close to the full payment as the individual’s circumstances may permit, taking into account other nondiscretionary expenses Eviction would likely render the individual homeless— or force the individual to move into and live in close quarters in a new congregate or shared living setting— because the individual has no other available housing options.
+The CDC order protects from eviction any tenant, lessee or resident of a residential property who provides to their landlord, the owner of the residential property or other person with a legal right to pursue eviction or a possessory action, a declaration under penalty of perjury indicating that: The individual has used best efforts to obtain all available government assistance for rent or housing The individual either expects to earn no more than $99,000 in annual income for Calendar Year 2020 or 2021 (or no more than $198,000 if filing a joint tax return), was not required to report any income in 2020 to the U.S. Internal Revenue Service, received an Economic Impact Payment (stimulus check) in 2020 or 2021 pursuant to Section 2201 of the CARES Act The individual is unable to pay the full rent or make a full housing payment due to substantial loss of household income, loss of compensable hours of work or wages, a lay-off or extraordinary out-of-pocket medical expenses The individual is using best efforts to make timely partial payments that are as close to the full payment as the individual’s circumstances may permit, taking into account other nondiscretionary expenses Eviction would likely render the individual homeless— or force the individual to move into and live in close quarters in a new congregate or shared living setting— because the individual has no other available housing options.
 The order does not relieve any individual of any obligation to pay rent, make a housing payment or comply with any other obligation that the individual may have under a tenancy, lease or similar contract.
 Nothing in the order stops the charging or collecting of fees, penalties or interest as a result of the failure to pay rent or other housing payment on a timely basis, under the terms of any applicable contract.
 The order is meant to achieve mitigation of the spread of COVID-19 within shared living settings, unsheltered homelessness, from one state to another and to support COVID-19 efforts at the Federal, State, local, territorial and tribal levels.
 Failure to comply with the order may result in criminal charges.
 Landlords may still evict tenants for: Engaging in criminal activity while on the premises Threatening the health or safety of other residents Damaging or posing an immediate and significant risk of damage to property Violating any applicable building code, health ordinance or similar regulation relating to health and safety Violating any other contractual obligation, other than the timely payment of rent or similar housing-related payment, including non-payment or late payment of fees, penalties or interest.
 Read the full CDC Order here.
 Legal services for eviction protections are available to Montanans who cannot afford private legal counsel.
 Contact the Montana Legal Services Association at 1.800.666.6899 or online at MTLSA.ORG.
 Tenants are not relieved from paying rent.
 If you’re concerned about the ability to make your monthly rent, we encourage you to work with your landlord or contact Montana Legal Services Association for information and guidance.
 Print Tags: Housing Eviction Ban CDC Consumer Protections Please login or register to post comments.